 The trading of the Company's shares of stock at the PSE has been voluntarily suspended since March 20, 2007 to allow the Company to re-align its business and explore new strategic directions.
+MGH has until August 5, 2024 (six months from Feb 5, 2024, the date of SEC approval of a capital increase, issuing 750 million shares to Fil-Estate Management, Inc.) to comply with the minimum 10% public ownership requirement.

-The Company plans to expand its primary purpose to include investments in businesses engaged in solar, wind and other renewable energy generation facilities.
+The Company plans to expand its primary purpose to include investments in businesses